Truebill Review: The Budget & Subscriptions Tracking App

 Is Truebill better than Mint?

 Truebill and Mint offer some of the same services.
 Both allow you to budget, track spending, and monitor savings.
-However, while Mint is primarily a personal finance tracking tool, Truebill is primarily meant to help you cancel any unwanted subscriptions and reduce automatic monthly bills.
+However, while Mint is primarily a personal finance tracking tool, Truebill is designed to help you cancel any unwanted subscriptions and reduce automatic monthly bills.

 The bottom line

-If you know you have more than a few monthly subscriptions, memberships, or bills you’ve been wanting to cancel but never seem to have the time to do it, Truebill might be a good solution.
+If you know you have more than a few monthly subscriptions, memberships, or bills you’ve been wanting to cancel but never seem to have the time to do it, Truebill is a best-in-class solution.
 I’d encourage you to first sign up for their free account to review all of your subscriptions to find out if you might prefer to cancel these subscriptions on your own.